 “Do a huge volume of work.
 Put yourself on a deadline so that every week or every month you know you’re going to finish one story.
 It is only by going through a volume of work that you’re going to catch up and close that gap.
 And the work you’re making will be as good as your ambitions.” - Ira Glass

 The joy of programming drives me to do a lot more work than what is expected of me.
 I believe that is how I could be good at it, through a large volume of work to push myself to become as good as it can be.

+Having worked in a 8-5 desk job, it is gratifing knowing the work I put into a startup today matters tomorrow.
 Before I even leave my bed in the morning, I could never fight the urge to check on my phone to see if there are any updates.
 Picking up the phone usually evolves me into grabbing my computer that is sitting next to the bed and making a move towards my home office.
 I would sit by my computer and hopefully find a time to drag myself to brush my teeth and walk Roxy 🐶 by noon.
 I find joy doing what I do.
 I understand without the work I do, the company would not be running smoothly.
 My co-workers depend on the completion of my work as much as I rely on them to finish theirs.

 Working in a startup is tough, everyone is under constant stress.
 I feel lucky enough to have an amazing group of friends that I could trust and share our differences.
 Believe me, we argue a lot, but in the end we resolve these differences to push the growth of our company.

 As of April 2020, we still maintain a small team while mantain a full line of product, but are actively looking for more devs.
 If you are interested, send me a message on Twitter.